-Students working toward an M.A. or M.S. degree are required to register for PHY 5180 Graduate Physics Colloquium each semester, until two semester hours have been completed.
+Students working toward an M.S. degree are required to register for PHY 5180 Graduate Physics Colloquium each semester, until two semester hours have been completed.

-The Department of Physics also offers the M.A. and M.S. degrees with a specialty in environmental physics.
+The Department of Physics also offers the M.S. degrees with a specialty in environmental physics.
 In addition to the admission requirements listed above, the following regulations also apply:

 - The student’s Advisory Committee shall include one member of the physical sciences faculty, active in the Department of Environmental Studies.